Ecuador moves towards electric mobility

 1

-Promoting Innovation and technology transfer for sustainable energy breakthroughs for electric mobility
+Promote innovation and technology transfer for sustainable energy breakthroughs for low-carbon electric mobility.

 Goal